spidersocks/unified-backend/content/en/faq/interview_recitation.md

 - We offer dedicated recitation classes.
 Please share the competition/event name, your selected piece, and a short current video of your child’s recitation.
 - Focus areas: diction and articulation, pauses and rhythm, emotion, stage presence and eye contact, breath and projection.
 - Language: Putonghua or Cantonese.
 We can prepare for events such as the Hong Kong Schools Speech Festival.

-For details and scheduling, please contact our staff:
-Phone +852 2537 9519; WhatsApp +852 5118 2819; Email info@decoders-ls.com

 ---

 Q: Do you offer a special entrance exam class? (入學試特別班)